last night’s nightmare.

 Do it make you happy?
 Do it?

 Floor 220 was now before me, and I stepped into it.
 I was immediately met with an enormous room overflowing with families laughing and playing.
-There were swings, slides, toys, but really nothing us.
+There were swings, slides, toys, but really nothing else.
 Just a lot of happy people in a big, stupid, red room.

 I saw my parents, and they had my little brother and sister near them.
 I was going to walk to them, but I saw a sign that said “Private: Adult Only.”
 I followed that sign and found a bathroom with no doors, lined with four urinals, two toilets without a stall, and a white sink.
 I peered into the sink; there was a man’s head on a fish’s body swimming about the water, glowering at me like I had committed a crime.